-Since its inception in 1992, the awards have celebrated the best in the business, from food and drink to brewing, accommodation and sustainability, and this year is no different, with firms from all corners of the sector shortlisted across 16 categories.
+Since its inception in 1992, the awards have celebrated the best in the business, from food and drink to brewing, accommodation and sustainability, and this year is no different, with firms from all corners of the sector shortlisted across 17 categories.

 Amazing teams

 On his win, Mackenzie said at the time: “I never expect these things, of course I’m pleased but a massive shout out to my team.
-They absolutely were great.
-Every single one of our employees were great and hopefully they will see the benefit of this award too.”

-Other winners included Liberation Group, now Butcombe Group, and Brewhouse & Kitchen while BrewDog were named the Best Sustainable Pub Company.
+Other winners included Liberation Group, now Butcombe Group, and Brewhouse & Kitchen, while BrewDog were named the Best Sustainable Pub Company.

-“The combination of walking away with three awards that we work so passionately hard for on a daily basis is phenomenal.”
+“Walking away with three awards that we work so passionately hard for on a daily basis is phenomenal.”

 Butcombe Group COO Jayson Perfect